Algebra4AI/Algebra4AI.github.io/index.md

 **Speaker Bio:** [**Yivan Zhang**](https://yivan.xyz) is an assistant professor at the University of Tokyo and a visiting scientist at the RIKEN Center for Advanced Intelligence Project (AIP).
 He received his Ph.D. in computer science from the University of Tokyo in 2024.

 His research applies **algebra, logic, and category theory** to develop theoretical foundations and practical algorithms for complex machine learning problems.
-His recent work explores applications of algebraic structures such as _monoidal products_, _algebra homomorphisms_, and _recursive coalgebras_ in disentangled representation learning and value-based reinforcement learning, including:
+His recent work explores applications of algebraic structures such as _monoidal products_, _algebra homomorphisms_, and _recursive coalgebras_ in disentangled representation learning and value-based reinforcement learning.
-- _A Category-theoretical Meta-analysis of Definitions of Disentanglement_ (Zhang & Sugiyama, ICML 2023)
-- _Enriching Disentanglement: From Logical Definitions to Quantitative Metrics_ (Zhang & Sugiyama, NeurIPS 2024)
-- _Recursive Reward Aggregation_ (Tang et al., RLC 2025)

 ---